uw-unsat/jitterbug/README.md

 the JIT is correct for all possible initial register values, for all jump offsets, for all immediate values, etc.

+The verification proves the JIT correct for individual BPF instructions at a time.
 There are several properties of the JIT that are currently not specified or verified:

 - Memory instructions (e.g. `BPF_LD`, `BPF_ST`).